NahifromEast/Profile/README.md

 Flask-Based Application Development:
 Leveraged Flask to build a back-end for the application.
 Key components included:
 	•	Implemented routes for creating, reading, updating, and deleting tasks such as courses, exams, and assignments.
+ 	•	This was also an opportunity to use frameworks like flashk and Django in the development of this tool.
 	•	Blueprints and Modular Design: Organized the application into Blueprints for better scalability and maintainability.
 	•	Database Models: Designed and implemented database schemas using Flask-SQLAlchemy and did ORM classes using python to handle relationships between tasks, users, and reminders.